tonimichel/webkitpony/docs/understanding.rst

 Sometimes we want to send some form data from the UI to our python-side application.
 As we are not in the web, we do not have POST or GET.
 So, we need a way to pass data from html to the application.
-This is achiebed by providing a Javascript connector enabling an Ajax-like JSON communicaton between javascript and python code.
+For this purpose *webkitpony* provides a Javascript connector enabling an Ajax-like JSON communicaton between javascript and python code.
 Consider the following example: